How Leech therapy treats hypertension and helps to control BP (blood pressure).

 Hypertension has become a major health issue that affects millions of people globally.
 With the advancement of hypertension, many of the people are now suffering from the complication of hypertension such as heart attack, strokes, kidney damage, and atherosclerosis.

 Few of the patients remain asymptomatic while many of the patients show the symptoms of hypertension like headache, pain in the chest flashing grid and dimness of vision.
-Leech therapy is used in the treatment for hypertension for a long time and traditionally.
+Leech therapy is used in the treatment of hypertension for a long time and traditionally.
 Treating hypertension with leech therapy does not produce various side effects which are produced while taking treatment in modern medicine.

 Need for therapy to reduce hypertension

 Leech therapy is also known as hirudotherapy.
 This therapy is used in the Unani method for treating hypertension.
-According to the Unani method of treatment, this method is based on two principle- Tanqiyae mawad which means evacuation of morbid humour and Imalae mawad which means the diversion of humor.
+According to the Unani method of treatment, this method is based on two principle- Tanqiyae mawad which means evacuation of morbid humor and Imalae mawad which means the diversion of humor.

 In Imalae mawad, the diversion of morbid fluid is done from the site of an affected organ to the site from where it can be removed from the body tissue easily.